Coding4Buddies/BatShooter/README.md

    ```

-## Application of Computer Programming and HCI
+## Application of Computer Programming and HCI in the Game
 We combined the lessons we learn from the HCI course on how to create the design of layout and Computer Programming to bring the design to life.
 <p float="center">
 	<img src = "https://github.com/Coding4Buddies/BatShooter-Assets/blob/main/screen_shot/1.png" width="400">